folio-org/mod-data-import-converter-storage/README.md

 The module contains sample data for job, action, match and mapping profiles.
 To create sample data for particular tenant you should enable the module for a tenant using `/_/proxy/tenants/id/install?tenantParameters=loadSample=true` endpoint with specified tenant parameter `loadSample=true`. \
-NOTE: so far, sample data for the default job profile are used to initiate processing of records using the secret button on UI, so to provide this functionality you should create sample data for tenant.

 ## Issue tracker